SERVICES

 Trauma

-The word “trauma” literally means wound, shock, or injury.
-Psychological trauma is a person’s experience of emotional distress resulting from an event that overwhelms the capacity to emotionally digest it.
-It is typically associated with significant events such as physical or sexual assault, violence, or accidents.
-But it can also involve responses to repeated events, like ongoing emotional abuse or childhood neglect.
+The term “trauma” refers to a wound, shock, or injury.
+Psychological trauma describes an individual’s experience of emotional distress resulting from an event that exceeds their capacity to process it emotionally.
+Trauma is commonly associated with significant incidents such as physical or sexual assault, violence, or accidents.
+However, it may also arise from repeated experiences, including ongoing emotional abuse or childhood neglect.

-People process experiences differently, and not everyone has the same reaction to any event; what one person experiences as trauma may not cause distress for another.
+Individuals process experiences differently, and responses to the same event can vary significantly.
+An event that is traumatic for one person may not cause distress for another.

 • Shock

-I can utilise Brainspotting to gather more information about the traumatic event.
-Brainspotting is a relatively modern psychological technique that allows clients to possibly access painful memories from the past.
-The approach is largely effective against several mental health concerns.
+I can utilize Brainspotting to facilitate deeper exploration of the traumatic event.
+Brainspotting is a contemporary psychological technique that enables clients to access and process painful memories.
+This approach has demonstrated effectiveness in addressing various mental health concerns.

 What are the risks involved when living with unresolved trauma?

-Understanding unresolved trauma is essential for identifying its presence in your life or the lives of those around you.
+Understanding unresolved trauma is essential for identifying its presence in individuals or within a community.

 Signs of Unresolved Trauma

 Individuals may experience intense mood swings, feeling happy one moment and overwhelmed by sadness or anger the next.
-They may also struggle with feelings of guilt, shame, or hopelessness.
 This emotional volatility often stems from unprocessed memories and the body’s response to perceived threats.

 These mental images or memories can be triggered by specific sights, sounds, or even smells, pulling the person back into the traumatic experience.